lubojr/naucse.python.cz/lessons/beginners-en/argparse/index.md

 Switch names begin, according to Unix convention, with hyphens: one hyphen `-` for one-letter abbreviations, two hyphens `--` for multi-letter names.
 One switch can have more than one name - short option and long option.

+This example shows how it is usually done for example of `logging` setup - although it does not apply for our simple example.

 ```python
 parser.add_argument(